jxnblk/colorable/README.md

 _Type: Number (default: `0`)_

-When set, the colorable only returns combinations that have a contrast above this value.
-This is useful for only seeing combinations that pass a minimum contrast.
+When set, the colorable function only returns combinations that have a contrast above this value.
+This is useful for only seeing combinations that pass a minimum contrast level.